fenago/generative-adversarial-networks/chapter_20/Lab_16.md

 # generate class labels
 y = ones((n_samples, 1))

-442

-### 20.4.
-How to Develop a Semi-Supervised GAN for MNIST
 return [X, labels], y
 # generate points in latent space as input for the generator
 def generate_latent_points(latent_dim, n_samples):